 Each year, the first-year class dean asks students to read a common text.
 The first-year reading connects you to the Holy Cross community through a shared reading experience, welcoming you to a culture that values the thoughtful discussion of ideas.

-In preparation for beginning your education at Holy Cross, Constance Royden, class dean for the class of 2024, has selected “The Immortal Life of Henrietta Lacks” by Rebecca Skloot, as the first-year class reading.
+In preparation for beginning your education at Holy Cross, Francisco Gago-Jover, Class Dean for the Class of 2026, has selected “1984” by George Orwell, as the first-year class reading.

 “It was a bright cold day in April, and the clocks were striking thirteen.”
 These are the opening words of George Orwell’s 1984, where he subtly alerts the reader that statements of truth in this fictional society should be called into question.

 1984 is a book about a rebellion that fails and the rebel knows it's going to fail, but it's also a thriller, and a love story and in times, a horror story.

 Despite being a dystopian novel, many images and concepts are based on Orwell’s own experiences: the urban landscape was inspired by London after the war, still showing blitz damage; the Ministry of Truth was based on his time working for the BBC; and the idea of changing truth had come to him when he fought in the Spanish Civil War and saw that many of the news reports just bore no resemblance to what he had actually seen.